 You’ve read it before, you’ll read it again – tech support is the burger flipping equivalent of the IT world.
-It usually pays $10-15 an hour, which is certainly decent, but nothing to write home about.
+It usually pays $14-$17 an hour, which is certainly decent, but nothing to write home about.
 You have to politely explain the same things over and over again to customers, who you will almost certainly grow to despise.
 You’ll have supervisors who aren’t fit to work with goats, let alone humans.
 But it can also be a great place to jump-start your career.
-Here’s why – most tech support jobs don’t require a vast knowledge of “everything”.
+Here’s why – most tech support jobs don’t require a vast knowledge of “everything”, or super in-depth of a particular subject.
 Nor do they require a computer science degree.
 If you’re at all computer literate and can bluff your way through an interview, you’ll probably get the job.
-One of my peers @ IBM Global Services had literally never been on the Internet before being hired to do Internet technical support.
-To be fair, this was 10 years ago – but the basic premise mostly holds true today.
+One of my peers at an old dial-up ISP had literally never been on the Internet before being hired to do Internet technical support.
+To be fair, this was 20 years ago – but the basic premise mostly holds true today.
 A high school diploma (or equivalent) is more than enough education to get your foot in the door.
 I was hired to work at IBM even though I’m a high-school drop-out.
-The job I recently quit paid me more than $80k/year (US), and I still haven’t graduated from high-school.
+The “full time job” I quit to do this paid me more than $90k/year (15 years ago), and I still haven’t graduated from high-school.

 Many of the following tips are nothing more than common sense.
 Not all will apply to every call center or tech support position.

-1. Try to find a tech support job where you’ll be directly employed by the company you’re fielding calls for.
-Working for an outsourcing company (such as Nucomm, Convergys or Stream) can help you build your resume, but the promotion possibilities are typically limited to becoming a supervisor, trainer or “lead tech”.
-While each of those positions is certainly a promotion (and an increase in pay), they’re also not for everyone.
+- Try to find a tech support job where you’ll be directly employed by the company that you’re fielding calls for.
+Working for an outsourcing company can help you build your resume, but the promotion possibilities are typically limited to becoming a supervisor, trainer or “lead tech”.
+While each of those positions is certainly a promotion (and an increase in pay), they’re also not for everyone – and there’s a pretty obvious ceiling.
 If you’re seeking a job as a server admin, network admin, programmer etc, outsource companies don’t often have these positions available for you to be promoted into.

 Some call centers will focus on a specific metric for a period of time.
 It’s critical that you pay attention and make sure that you’re covered for that specific metric.
 Example: your company has decided that April is “first call resolution” month.
 During this period, make sure that your first call resolution is as high as possible, and don’t worry too much about the other metrics.
 The supervisors and call center managers will sit around at the end of that month and look to see who had the highest FCR.
 Make sure you’re on that list.

-4. In the same vein as the suggestion above, pro-actively suggest ways to improve process, training, or other aspects of your role.
-If your company has a knowledgebase or web-based troubleshooting site (like this one!), submit documents to it.
+- In the same vein as the suggestion above, pro-actively suggest ways to improve process, training, or other aspects of your role.
+If your company has a knowledge-base or web-based troubleshooting site (like this one!), submit documents to it.
 Let the company know through your actions, not just words, that you’re a valuable resource.
 Telling your supervisor and co-workers that you’re “too smart for this job” will only alienate you – even if it’s true.
-SHOW them that you’re being under-utilized.
+Show them that you’re being under-utilized.

 Similarly, if you want to be a programmer, write something that helps in your current role.
 Improve the outage board.
 Make a better version of an existing tool.
 Then show it to your supervisor and before you know it half the call center will be using it, and you’ll be asked to create new tools.

-8. Become an expert in at least one subject.
+- Become an expert in at least one subject.
 It never hurts to be known as the ‘go-to’ person for a given topic.
-If you’re an OS X/Apple expert, let your peers know that you’re willing to help them, since a lot of tech support employees are very Windows-only.
+If you’re a macOS/Apple expert, let your peers know that you’re willing to help them, since a lot of tech support employees are very Windows-focused.
 Or learn one of your tools inside and out, and then document some of the more advanced or difficult features.
 But don’t let this backfire – many people also become arrogant when they’re a subject matter expert, and acting like a know-it-all will not help your career.